 It’s probably the most well-known exercise there is.
 And with good reason.
 The squat is a functional body movement that we’ve been doing all our lives.
 We did it as babies, and we do it now.

-The squat is an incredibly efficient compound exercise, one that targets the glutes, quadriceps, and adductor magnus (a group of muscles in the inner thigh) as well as engaging the core (front and back) to help stabilize the movement.
+The squat is an incredibly efficient compound exercise that targets the glutes, quadriceps, and adductor magnus (a group of muscles in the inner thigh) and engages the core (front and back) to help stabilize the movement.

-Here are ten things to know about squat form:
+Here are 9 things to know about squat form:

 1. For a deep squat the crease of the hips should become parallel with your knees